Manage your customers through the API or Commerce Manager.

 One customer can have an unlimited number of addresses set up for them, such as home, neighbor, or wife’s office.
-Use the dashboard or set them up through the API.
+Use Commerce Manager or set them up through the API.
 A store representative can add, update, and delete customer addresses on their behalf.

 If you’re using a customer token scenario, you can grant your customers access to their own data so that they can manage their own address details.
 For authenticated users, you can make their address part of the checkout workflow .

 Streamline the checkout workflow for your existing customers and create a Customer_ID-based checkout workflow.
 The returned order object includes the customer’s mailing details and create a relationship between the customer and the order.
-In future, you can use the relationship to retrieve all orders for a particular customer.
+You can use the relationship to retrieve all orders for a particular customer.
 Use it to provide your customers with ability to review their order history.

 To retrieve orders for a customer, include the following details in the request header:

 For guest customers, create a checkout flow based on the customer object.
 Each time, a guest customer has to provide full shipping and billing details.

 It is not possible to link orders with customer object, and as such, create orders records for guest users.